MichaelMoroz/michaelmoroz.github.io/TODO/2024-8-25-WritingATensorCompilerFromScratch.md

 After I implemented module support with the optimizers, first thing I implemented is a convolutional neural net for the Fashion MNIST classification problem.
 This is a more classic ML problem and you would probably expect for PyTorch or JAX to just straight up win every time.
 Turns out, actually no, for small network sizes, TensorFrost can actually have a significant win, but I do suspect it might be related simply to either having way less overhead or not loading the traning batch through the CPU, which can kill perf a lot.

+## What about some more advanced models?

+While I could have tested those, I can pretty much guarantee that for anything that has its bottleneck in matrix multiplications I will very likely lose, at least [without implementing automation of more advanced optimizations](https://siboehm.com/articles/22/CUDA-MMM)

 # Future improvements